Why Data Warehousing is Crucial for Becoming a Digital Business

 Q: Is this process iterative?
 What’s the repercussion of changing the data warehouse schema later on?

-Think of the warehouse like any other application or software development.
+Think of the warehouse-like any other application or software development.
 Anything can be changed in the design of the data sources.
-We can always update the code and continue to develop the DWH in the future.
+We can constantly update the code and continue to develop the DWH in the future.

 Q: When is the earliest we can start?